-The authors' experiences in attempting to create a Technopolis community on the Space Coast of Central Florida add insights for program implementation and effectiveness.
+The authors' experiences in attempting to create a Technopolis community in Central Florida from Florida Tech on the Space Coast, through UCF and the Orlando Metropolis to USF and Tampa on the Gulf Coast to add experiential insights for program implementation and effectiveness.
 Engineering education programming linking academic / continuing education programs with experiential entrepreneurship and community outreach activities is emphasized.
 Critical Success Factors for Technopolis creation are identified.